Stereo SACD/CD transport (no DAC onboard)

 Since its founding in 1949, McIntosh has defined the meaning of high-quality sound reproduction, while setting industry standards for superior performance and reliability.
 The company is based in Binghamton, New York, where its high-end components and speakers are still individually handcrafted by a team of skilled experts.
 This uncompromising dedication to quality has made McIntosh one of the most recognized and respected audio manufacturers in the world.

 - stereo playback for SACDs, hybrid SACDs, audio CDs, CD-Rs & CD-RWs, and MP3 & WMA CDs

-- high-precision disc mechanism with sturdy die-cast aluminum disc tray
+- improved disc mechanism with sturdy die-cast aluminum tray

-- disc audio data is read at twice normal speed for better error correction and tracking
+- disc audio data is read at twice normal rate for better error correction and tracking

 - fiber optic illuminated glass front panel and mirror-finish stainless steel chassis for a beautiful appearance and long-term durability

 - optical (Toslink) and coaxial (RCA)

 - proprietary "MCT" output for connecting compatible McIntosh components like a McIntosh MXA80 integrated stereo system or McIntosh MHA150 headphone amplifier/DAC/integrated amp